gatsbyjs/gatsby/docs/docs/site-showcase-submissions.md

 title: Site Showcase Submissions
 ---

-Want to submit a site to the site showcase?
+Want to submit a site to the [Site Showcase](https://next.gatsbyjs.org/showcase/)?
 Follow these instructions.

 # Steps